I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_ddicontentprotectioncaps.md

 A GUID that indicates the 128-bit AES-CRT block cipher.

 #### D3DCRYPTOTYPE_PROPRIETARY

 A GUID that indicates a proprietary encryption algorithm.

+A <b>NULL</b> value indicates that no encryption is used.

 `DecodeProfile`